Thanks for visiting. This is a good place to find out a bit more about me and my books.

 To find out more about Snot Chocolate, make website-appropriate contact with the book cover adjacent to this sentence, and be wafted away to a page rich with exclusive behind-the-scenes revelations by the author.
 (Sorry, that was a bit wordy.
 My editor doesn’t do websites.
 Just click for the goss.)

 Some good news for me as well.
-Soon has recently won three awards – The Children’s Book Council Of Australia Book Of The Year For Younger Readers, the YABBA Award For Fiction, Years 7-9, and the KOALA Award For Fiction, Years 7-9.
+The previous Felix book, Soon, has recently won three awards – The Children’s Book Council Of Australia Book Of The Year For Younger Readers, the YABBA Award For Fiction, Years 7-9, and the KOALA Award For Fiction, Years 7-9.

 I write my books for as wide an age-range as possible, most importantly for middle to upper primary readers, but I’m delighted and grateful when older readers jump on board.
 And equally delighted and grateful when judges recognise this.
 Many thanks to the grown-ups who voted for the CBC award, and to the young readers who voted for the YABBA and the KOALA.